What is a citation?

 The way you format your citations is typically determined by your discipline.
 Different disciplines use different citation styles.
 Confirm with your instructor which citation style you should use.

-For help with citing your sources, visit the Library's list of Citation/Style guides.
+For help with citing your sources, visit the Library's list of citation and style guides.

 Manage your citations